 Go back to Cookeville for lunch at Char on the town square.
 Char makes it difficult to decide what to eat because everything sounds amazing.
 Photographers will love this spot because of the great light coming in the windows during the day.
 Come back to Char in the evenings as live bands and townsfolk dance the night away to classic tunes.

-Experience an authentic slice of local Cookeville at the annual Blues & Brews Craft Beer + Music Festival at Dogwood Park, a giant green space that was recently converted from a shopping plaza.
+If visiting in July 2022, experience an authentic slice of local Cookeville at the annual Blues & Brews Craft Beer + Music Festival at Dogwood Park, a giant green space that was recently converted from a shopping plaza.
 With over 60 craft beers from local breweries and beyond, people flock to the festival not only for the brews but for the ultimate sports atmosphere as football is streamed on giant TVs in the tasting area.

 The Blue Pig Smokehouse is owned and operated by Kent Birdwell.
 Here, you can savor black angus brisket, smoked sausages, pulled pork and half rack of baby back ribs.
 Brisket tacos, pork nachos and 16 ounces of prime rib are waiting for you to enjoy.